vyoung831/Mintee/doc/Development/development-principles.md

         1. [ThemeManager](#thememanager)

 # Application components
-Mu places all application code into 1 of the following 3 categories:
+Mintee places all application code into 1 of the following 3 categories:
 1. Utility components.
 Stored in dirs named `utils` or their subdirs.
 1. Model components.
 Stored in the `core-data` dir and comprised of the following:
     1. NSManagedObject subclasses.